The World Bank has been a long-term supporter of work to develop a single set of high-quality global accounting standards.

 Changing to IFRS Standards does not come without cost and effort.
 The companies reporting will generally need to change at least some of their systems and practices; investors and others using financial statements need to analyse how the information they are receiving has changed; and securities regulators and accounting professionals need to change their procedures.

-But independent academic research and studies by adopting jurisdictions provides overwhelming evidence that the adoption of IFRS Standards has brought net benefits to capital markets.
+But academic research and studies by adopting jurisdictions provides overwhelming evidence that the adoption of IFRS Standards has brought net benefits to capital markets.

 IFRS was successful in creating a common accounting language for capital markets.